 Graduating in Absentia

-All degree candidates must be present for commencement exercises unless approval to be absent is given by the University.
-Any candidate wishing to graduate in absentia must submit notice online at http://www.mcneese.edu/commencement/graduating_in_absentia.
+Any candidate wishing to graduate in absentia must submit notice online at http://www.mcneese.edu/commencement/form/request_to_graduate_in_absentia.
 If a candidate graduates in absentia, his/her diploma may be collected from Student Central in person during regular business hours after the commencement date.
 Upon request to the Registrar’s Office the diploma may be mailed.
 Non-refundable shipping and handling fees will be assessed for mailed diplomas and must be paid in advance.
-The University is not responsible for damage to or loss of the shipment.

 A candidate earning multiple degrees will receive one diploma cover during the ceremony and another when the diplomas are received following the ceremony.